xn3cr0nx/pidiver/README.md

 Statistically, 25% of all nonces are found within 87ms, 50% within 200ms and 75% within 422ms.
 That gives an average of 3.33 TX/s or 0.66 TPS (bundle with 5TX).

 Comparing to an Raspberry Pi, that's a speed-up of >200.

+Here you can find two project sites for the PiDiver project:

 https://ecosystem.iota.org/projects/iota-pearl-diver-pow-fpga-raspberry-pi